microsoft/qio-samples/samples/multiship-loading-sample/README.md

 products:
 - azure-qio
 - azure-quantum
-description: "Learn how to solve a binary optimization problem using the Azure Quantum optimization service"
+description: "Learn how to solve a binary optimization problem using the Azure Quantum service"
 urlFragment: azure-quantum.multiship-problem
 ---

-# Solving the multi-ship loading problem with the Azure Quantum optimization service
+# Solving the multi-ship loading problem with optimization solvers and the Azure Quantum service

 ## Introduction

-This sample provides a comprehensive walkthrough of the multi-ship loading problem, from multiple sub-problem definitions to using the Azure Quantum Optimization Service to obtain results and help choose solver parameters.
+This sample provides a comprehensive walkthrough of the multi-ship loading problem, from multiple sub-problem definitions to using optimization solver and the Azure Quantum service to obtain results and help choose solver parameters.
 This is an intermediate-level sample.

 By working through this sample, you will learn:

 - How to tackle the multi-ship loading problem
-- How to define two sub cost-functions and transform these mathematical functions into code using the Azure Quantum Optimization Python SDK
+- How to define two sub cost-functions and transform these mathematical functions into code using the Azure Quantum Python SDK
 - How to submit problem terms to Azure Quantum
 - How to obtain parameters returned from the parameter-free solvers for use with other parametrized solvers